chazzka/clanekforest/clanek.md

 However, there does not seem to be much work regarding using Isolation Forest as a novelty detection tool.

 ## Theory
+Outlier
+: Outlier is an out-lying point.
+Novelty
+:

 ## Methods